-Eligibility for NHS Continuing Healthcare Funding is assessed by the NHS using rules and guidelines set out in what’s known as The NHS Framework.
-This Framework sets out criteria by which assessments to an entitlement to NHS Continuing Healthcare Funding should be carried out.
+Eligibility for this funding and determination of the ‘primary health need’ approach is assessed by the NHS using rules and guidelines set out in the National Framework For NHS Continuing Healthcare and NHS-funded Nursing Care.
+This Framework sets out criteria and process by which assessments for NHS Continuing Healthcare Funding should be carried out.

 It’s important to note that not everyone requiring care has primary healthcare needs.

 It may be that your healthcare needs are incidental to your social care needs.
-If that’s the case, then your care need will be assessed and means tested by the Local Authority and you may well have to pay for some or all of your care.
+If that’s the case, then your care need will be assessed and means-tested by the Local Authority and you may well have to pay for some or all of your care.

-Your “right” to NHS Continuing Healthcare Funding
+Your ‘right’ to NHS Continuing Healthcare Funding

-(You or) Your relative has a “right” to an assessment for NHS Continuing Healthcare Funding, where you or they reasonably believe that they have a Primary Healthcare need and this must be done before they are passed to the Local Authority to deal with their care needs.
+Your relative has every entitlement to an assessment for NHS Continuing Healthcare, if they reasonably believe that they have a ‘Primary Health Need’ and this should always be done before passing them to the Local Authority to deal with their care needs.

-- People with Dementia don’t qualify for Funding
+- “People with Dementia don’t qualify for funding”

-- Your relative won’t qualify
+- “Your relative won’t qualify”

-- Your relative has to pay for care
+- “Your relative has to pay for care”

-- Your relative doesn’t appear to have any health needs etc
+- “Your relative doesn’t appear to have any health needs etc.”

 In other circumstances, we hear that people are told that an Assessment has already been done, or for example:

-- Your relative has been continually assessed whilst they’ve been in hospital, so we don’t need to do any more checks
+- “Your relative has been continually assessed whilst they’ve been in hospital, so we don’t need to do any more checks”

-- Your relative has already been assessed and they don’t qualify
+- “Your relative has already been assessed and they don’t qualify”

-- Your relative will have to pay for an Assessment
+- “Your relative will have to pay for an assessment”

-- An Assessment will take too long, your relative will have to pay for care until we can arrange one
+- “An assessment will take too long, your relative will have to pay for care until we can arrange one”

-Under no circumstances should you or your relative sign anything before an Assessment has taken place.
-That includes any form of agreement with Social Services in relation to a Care Agreement or Financial Terms.
+Under no circumstances should you or your relative sign anything before an assessment has taken place – that includes any form of agreement with Social Services in relation to a Care Agreement or financial terms.

 How to ensure you are properly assessed